-When the family does not receive federally funded child care, the minimum number of hours of participation is 35 hours/week.
-When the family receives federally funded child care, the minimum number of hours of participation is 55 hours/week.
+When the family does not receive federally funded child care, the minimum number of hours of participation is 150 hours/month or 35 hours/week.
+When the family receives federally funded child care, the minimum number of hours of participation is 236 hours/month or 55 hours/week.

 NOTE: In a two parent family in which a parent under the age of 20, who does not have a high school diploma, that parent must maintain satisfactory attendance at a secondary school (or the equivalent) or be enrolled in a vocational education program.
-If both parents are under the age of 20 and do not have high school diplomas, both must meet this requirement.
+If both parents are under the age of 20 and do not have a high school diploma, both must meet this requirement.